-East Foss Farm has been a farm since the 1800's.
-Originally owned by Jasper R. McDaniel, it was primarily used as grazing land.
-In 1888, George H. Amazeen took the deed of the land.
-It remained an active farm and was used for cattle grazing until the 1960's.
+East Foss Farm has been a farm since the 1800s.
+Initially owned by Jasper R. McDaniel, it was primarily used as grazing land.
+In 1888, George H. Amazeen took the deed of the property.
+It remained an active farm and was used for cattle grazing until the 1960s.
 Mr. Amazeen left the entire East Foss Farm property to the New Hampshire College of Agriculture and Mechanic Arts.
 In 1923, the University of New Hampshire took ownership of the Foss Farm upon receiving University status.
-Since then the Woodlands office has managed
+Since then, the Woodlands office has managed

 the now forested land.
 Selective timber cuts, some clearcutting, and prescribed burning have been utilized to benefit both wildlife and timber production.